egenerse/master-thesis/content/apollon_reengineering.typ

   Beyond real-time communication, the server provides model persistence via RESTful API endpoints exposed by the Diagram Router (PUT, POST, GET), enabling users to save diagrams to a persistent database and seamlessly resume work across sessions.

-  Diagram data is stored in a MongoDB database, with Mongoose used to define schemas, validate data, and perform CRUD operations—ensuring consistency and simplifying integration with the rest of the system.
+  Diagram data is stored in a MongoDB database, with Mongoose used to define schemas, validate data, and perform CRUD operations ensuring consistency and simplifying integration with the rest of the system.

   To maintain performance and storage efficiency, a scheduled cron job runs nightly at 00:00 to automatically delete diagrams not updated more than 60 days, keeping the database focused on recent and relevant models.